elunna/nerfhack-changelog/README.md

 * Monks get a **fully charged magic marker** as a crowning gift.
 * Add trees and two ponds to monk quest start.
 * Monks starting spell compentency depends on the spellbook.
-* Martial arts users are immune to leg damage from bad kicks (xNetHack).
+* Martial arts users are immune to leg damage from bad kicks (xnh).
-* Master Kaen and the Grand Master receive the same intrinsics that high level monks have.

   **Skill adjustments for monks:**

 | skill              | NetHack | ->  | NerfHack   |
 | ------------------ | ------- | --- | ---------- |
 | crossbow           | basic   | ->  | restricted |